 There are sentences that live inside you that you did not write.

-You have been carrying them for so long that they feel like truth.
-They feel like you.
 When you fail, the sentence speaks.
 When you succeed, the sentence reframes the success as luck or borrowed time.
 When you stand at the edge of something bigger than you have done before, the sentence rises and explains why you should not.

-The sentences are not yours.
-They are inheritance.
 Words that were spoken to you, often in childhood, often by people who did not know what they were doing.
 Or words that were not spoken but absorbed from environments that taught you how to read your own worth.

 The sentences entered you before you had defenses, took up residence, and have been operating ever since.
 We call them buried lies.
 Lies because they are not true.
-Buried because they operate below the surface, where the operator cannot easily see them and therefore cannot easily release them.
+Buried because they operate below the surface where the builder cannot easily see them and therefore cannot easily release them.

 The depth and the cost are correlated.
 So is the depth and the freedom.

-The framework rests on findings from cognitive psychology and clinical practice about how implicit beliefs shape behavior.
-Implicit beliefs, sometimes called core beliefs or schemas, are formed early through repeated experience, operate automatically, and shape perception and behavior without the person being aware of their operation.
+Implicit beliefs (sometimes called core beliefs or schemas) are formed early through repeated experience, operate automatically, and shape perception and behavior without the person being aware of their operation.

 The beliefs are not always accurate.
 They are records of what the person learned about themselves and the world during formative experiences.
 When the experiences were distorting, the beliefs are distorting.